nateKlaux/Naviga.Docs/CSR_Guide/csr_guide-new_subscription.md

 **Part 2**

+The order in which information is collected depends on the presentation set up in the CMS.

 You will be taken to the **New Start Portal**.
 From this screen:

 1. Enter the subscriber's address information and select **continue**.
-Note: Only postal codes are required for ZIP-only subscriptions (i.e. no registration or other address information).
+Note: ZIP-only subscriptions will only require a postal code.
 2. Enter the subscriber's payment information and select **continue**.
 Payment information is not required for both complimentary and start-and-bill subscriptions.
 3. Confirm the subscriber’s address and payment information then select **place your order**.

+> [!Note] Registration is not created at this step.
+The subscriber does this on their own after logging in.

 See also: [Configure new starts in Solicitor Concierge](example.com)